|

 -

-In the Arguments field, enter all the parameters to the Caddy executable.
+In the Arguments field, enter all the parameters you're using with the Caddy executable.

 For our installation, we'll specify:

-Be sure to fully quote each file and folder name that contains a space!
+Be sure to quote each file or folder name that contains a space.

 -